 Everyone else must have been too, because what the grocery had very little left and it looked pretty gross.
 So, I opted for the minced kind this round.

 Now!
 Toss the meats, diced onions and garlic in a greased, sprayed or non-stick skillet.
 Cover it up and fry over medium-low heat.
 While that’s cooking… and beginning to smell amazing I might add…get to work on those peppers.

-stuffed peppers (coming next week too) and crock pot chili at the same time during this round of cooking.
-I didn’t chop up every piece of my peppers, I used the tops for the chili and left the bottoms for the peppers.
+So this round I made slow cooker stuffed peppers and this crock pot chili at the same time during this round of cooking.
+I didn’t chop up every piece of my peppers, I used the tops for the chili and left the bottoms for the stuffed peppers.

 Step #3: Crock It!